lmldvd/lmldvd.github.io/_posts/2020-11-27-dieuRemix.md

 [Dieu Neo](https://www.behance.net/gallery/87120911/Dieu-Neo-Website) by Rron Berisha.

 # What other things inspired the remix?
-Serif font pairings, trips to the museum, paintings.
+Serif font pairings, trips to the museum, paintings, editorial layouts.

 # Dieu Remixed.